Get All the Dirt

 Loosen the soil in your garlic patch or row to 6” deep.
 Dig in a few shovels full of compost or well-rotted manure.
 We like to add some time released 10-10-10 fertilizer to provide plenty of nutrients for strong growth, but this is optional.
 Garlic produces the biggest and best heads in fairly rich soil with consistent moisture.

-Garlic can be planted outdoors in the fall or spring.
-The garlic we offer is for fall planting; this timing allows the cloves to develop a good root network in the cool autumn soil and then take off strongly when spring arrives.
+The garlic we offer is for fall planting.
+This timing allows the cloves to develop a good root network in the cool autumn soil and then take off strongly when spring arrives.
 For best root development, plant your garlic 4 to 6 weeks before the ground freezes hard, if that occurs, in your area.
 If your soil doesn’t freeze, allow for a bit of cooling from summer’s heat before planting; any time from September in cooler regions through November in warm regions is fine.
 There ae two advantages to planting as soon as your soil begins to cool: your garlic has more time to root in and the seed will be fresher as it is harvested in the summer.

 Plant in rows.
 Space the individual cloves 4-6” apart and leave a foot between rows.

 Separate the cloves from the bulb’s bottom plate being careful not to tear off or damage the hard end of each clove; this is where your garlic plants' roots will originate.
 Leave the protective papery skin on each clove and push down into the loose soil 1-2” with the pointed end facing up.
 Pat the soil to eliminate air pockets and water well to settle the soil around the bulb.
 If you live in an area with freezing winter temperatures, mulch your garlic with 3-4” of straw, chopped leaves or fine bark mulch.
 This helps limit soil freezing and thawing, which can cause frost heave.
 In warmer regions, a light mulch blanket helps hold moisture and reduce weeds.
 Green shoots may appear in the fall; that’s fine.

 In the spring, when your garlic has sprouted and is about a foot tall, give the plants some nitrogen to support the top growth.
 Fertilizers in the 5-1-1 or 6-1-1 ranges are ideal.
 Make sure your plants get about 1” of water a week from rain, irrigation or a combination of the two.
 Garlic does best when it doesn’t dry out.
 About a month after the first fertilizer application, repeat with a second application.
-In about 4-6 weeks, your garlic will have formed nice heads; you can pull back the soil with a finger and peek.
+About 4-6 weeks later your garlic will have formed nice heads; you can pull back the soil with a finger and peek.

 Hardneck garlic develops a tall flower stalk or scape.
 Snipping these off redirects the plants’ energies into bulb development, so that’s recommended when the scape has made 1 to 2 loops (they grow in fun curls.)
 The scapes can be eaten sauteed in butter, added to scrambled eggs and stir-fries, or used like green onion tops.